prototypefund/reproducible-website/_docs/plans.md

 Distributing the build environment
 ----------------------------------

-Users need to be able to know what build environment needs to be setup to rebuild the software.
+Users need to be able to know what build environment needs to be set up to rebuild the software.

 If the build environment is defined ahead and part of the source code,